uh-joan/notebook_toolrow/DOCKER_SETUP.md

 ## Deployment Options

-SurfSense uses a flexible Docker Compose setup that allows you to choose between different deployment modes:
+SourceBook uses a flexible Docker Compose setup that allows you to choose between different deployment modes:

 ### Option 1: Full-Stack Deployment (Development Mode)
 Includes frontend, backend, database, and pgAdmin.
 This is the default when running `docker compose up`.